NoahGaeta/School-Reminder-App/README.md

-﻿Web Project in AnglarJS and ~Node/Mongo.
-Written in a day.
+﻿Web Project in AnglarJS and ~Node/Mongo and twilio